Frequently Asked Questions About District Elections

-On November 7, 2018, the Monterey Park City Council approved Resolution No. 12043 declaring its intent to transition to district elections, taking advantage of a legal protection that enables cities to transition to district elections voluntarily and avoid costly litigation.
-That protection requires a City Council to adopt a Resolution of Intent and thereafter, conduct four (4) Public Hearing prior to adopting an ordinance ordering the transition to district elections (Elections Code Section 10010).
+On November 7, 2018, the Monterey Park City Council approved Resolution No. 12043 (PDF) declaring its intent to transition to district elections, taking advantage of a legal protection that enables cities to transition to district elections voluntarily and avoid costly litigation.
+That protection requires a City Council to adopt a Resolution of Intent and thereafter, conduct four (4) Public Hearing prior to adopting an ordinance ordering the transition to district elections (Elections Code Section 10010 (PDF)).

 What's The Difference Between At-Large and District-Based Elections?

 Monterey Park has always had an at-large election system, where voters of the entire city elect all members of the City Council.
 District elections will divide the city into geographic sections.
 Voters within said section (district) will vote only for candidates residing within the same district.
 Voters will not vote for candidates outside of their own district.

 How Are District Elections Designed To Benefit Voters?

 District elections are intended to allow groups of concentrated opposition voters to elect, or otherwise influence, candidates of their choice.
 However, the desired outcome may not be achieved if the opposition voters reside relatively evenly throughout a city.

 How Can I Get Involved And Influence The Shaping Of Districts?

 Between now and March 6, 2019, the City Council will conduct four (4) Public Hearings to receive community feedback on the proposed composition of districts.
 Two Public Hearings will be held "pre-map" in which residents will be asked to provide input on potential "communities of interest" that will be used to influence the shaping of district maps.
 Two additional Public Hearings will be held "post-map" to provide the City Council with feedback in selecting a preferred district map for adoption.
 Download a schedule of the Public Hearings (PDF).